 Those who experience PTSD symptoms resulting from unprocessed trauma memories feel at the mercy of their bodies, which are working overtime in a misguided effort to keep them safe.
 They may not be able to sleep because when they close their eyes they see (untethered) scenes from the traumatic event; they may feel dread in response to a particular smell; they may panic in elevators or other confined spaces; and so on.

 Why a Coherent Memory “Book” = Healing

-Trauma treatments, such as EMDR and Trauma Recovery Protocol (TRP), use step-by-step procedures to integrate traumatic memory parts into a coherent whole.
+Trauma treatments, such as EMDR, the Comprehensive Resource Model, and Trauma Dynamics, use step-by-step procedures to integrate traumatic memory parts into a coherent whole.
 Once the PFC “librarian” has completed this process, the “volume” of that memory will sit on the “brain shelf” to be accessed at will.
 This means that the intrusive thoughts, sensations, and emotions become tethered to a story that happened in the past and no longer invade present day activities.